golemfactory/yagna-docs/provider-tutorials/provider-tutorial.md

 #### Platforms

-This is our very second Alpha Provider Sneak Peek reveal.
+This is still an early Alpha Provider Sneak Peek reveal.
 Therefore, temporarily, Golem official support is for:

 * Ubuntu 18.04 and 20.04